Defined Benefit Pension Transfer

 - Pension policies with Guaranteed Minimum Pensions (GMP’s)

 - Pension policies offering a promised level of income in the future or guaranteed minimum level of income.

 A policy with a GAR means that the accumulated fund at retirement will be converted to a guaranteed lifetime income (or ‘annuity’) at a certain rate which is often, although not always, higher than that available on the ‘open market’.
-As the underlying fund can still go up and down in value, there is no guaranteed how much income you get.
+As the underlying fund can still go up and down in value, there is no guarantee of how much income you will get.
 In addition, the GAR might be restrictive in only allowing certain pension options.
+None of the GMP can be surrendered for a cash sum.
 Nevertheless, this type of guarantee can be very valuable – particularly during times where pension rates are very low as is currently the case.

 A policy or scheme with a GMP means that you will receive a guaranteed amount of income at retirement age, irrespective of the value of the pension.
 If there is a shortfall e.g. the cost of providing the GMP is more than the value of the fund, then the pension scheme / company will have to make up the difference and it is this circumstance where a GMP can be particularly valuable.
 This can also sometimes restrict the ability to transfer this type of pension.